IBM/kubernetes-must-gather/README.md

 # kubernetes-must-gather

 Custom must-gather image and collection script for Kubernetes and OpenShift.
 It should work on AMD/x64, ARM/AARCH, PPC64, and z/Linux.
+The image is published to Quay at [quay.io/ibm/kubernetes-must-gather](https://quay.io/repository/ibm/kubernetes-must-gather).

 ## Usage

 ### Basic usage

 ```
-oc adm must-gather --image=quay.io/ibm/kubernetes-must-gather:0.1.20250617026
+oc adm must-gather --image=quay.io/ibm/kubernetes-must-gather:0.1.20250618002
 ```

 ### Customized usage